-<variable to="" write=""></variable> iable to write> Put writes, in this order Rules Variable-length string 2-byte descriptor containing string length Record length specified in the Len clause of Open must be at least 2 bytes 2 Data in the variable greater than the actual length of the string.
-Numeric Variant (Variant Types 0-7) 2-byte descriptor that identifies the type of the Variant Len clause length must be at least 2 bytes greater than the actual number of Data in the variable bytes required to store the variable.
-String Variant (Variant Type 8) 2-byte Variant Type descriptor Len clause length must be at least 4 bytes greater 2 bytes indicating the string length than the actual length of the string.
-Data in the variable Any other type of variable 1 Data in the variable Len clause length must be greater than or equal to the length of the data.
+Solution <variable to="" write=""></variable> at writes, in this order Rules Variable-length 1 string 2-byte descriptor containing string length Record length specified in the Len clause of Open must be at least 2 bytes 2 Data in the variable greater than the actual length of the string.
+Numeric Variant (Variant Types 0-7) pes 0-7) identifies the type of be the Variant tha 2 Data in the variable by Len clause length must be at least 2 bytes greater than the actual number of bytes required to store the variable.
+String Variant (Variant Type 8) 1 2-byte Variant Type descriptor Len clause length must be at least 4 bytes greater 2 2 bytes indicating the string length than the actual length of the string.
+3 Data in the variable Any other type of variable 1 Data in the variable Len clause length must be greater than or equal to the length of the data.